Where to live at university: The complete guide

 Choosing your university accommodation is one of the most exciting parts of the experience, but it can seem pretty daunting.
 The big 'student halls or student house?' question stresses students out every year.

-To make things easier, we'll take you through all the different options and the pros and cons of each.
-But don't forget, there's no right or wrong answer here!
+To make things easier, we'll go through all the different options and the pros and cons of each to help you find the best uni accommodation for you.
+But don't forget, there are no right or wrong answers here!

-With students spending an average of £125 a week on accommodation, choose wherever you think will suit your personality and lifestyle best, and don't feel pressured into living somewhere you don't want to.
+With students spending an average of £535 per month on rent, it's important to take your time to find the right place for you.
+Choose somewhere you think would suit your personality and lifestyle best, and don't feel pressured into living anywhere you don't think you'd enjoy.

 University accommodation options